 The development of an emerging industry can only proceed in unison, across all sectors.
-We achieve this through the scientific, legal and business development meetings held by the Society, through publications arising from deliberations of research & development and threats to passing-off.
+We achieve this through the scientific, legal and business development work organised by the Society.

 Britain has an abundance of talent and innovation.
-Our universities are creating talented trained professionals who require work experience to develop skills.
-Travel broadens the mind it helps educate and expand the creative mind.
-Therefore, it’s a natural progression for the Society to create an international educational exchange.
-In 2012 we entered into an agreement with our two key international partners, USA and Canada to create an exchange programme for undergraduates of leading universities.
+Our universities are turning out talented, trained professionals who require work experience to develop skills.
+They are also entering a business world and an industry where it is increasingly important to think and act globally.
+Which is why SBID has created an international educational exchange.
+In 2012 we entered into an agreement with our international partners in the US and Canada to create an exchange programme for undergraduates of leading universities.

-The programme commences in 2013 with a design exchange from USA to Britain.
-Our first university partner in USA is Bowling Green State University (BGSU) in Ohio.
+The programme began in 2013 with a design exchange with our first US university partner, Bowling Green State University (BGSU) in Ohio.

-The exchange programme is designed to broaden experiences in international trading techniques, presentation, trading laws and regulations as well as the all important face to face client and trade provider relationships.
-It provides second year students in UK, third to fifth year students in USA and second year students in Canada with a wealth of experiences in the profession which they will soon enter.
-This scheme has been piloted for two years and now in 2013 commences with an exchange for students studying in USA visiting Britain and seeking a one week pre-paid internship at a design practice in London.
+The exchange programme is designed to broaden understanding of international trading techniques, presentation, trading laws and regulations as well as client and trade provider relationships.
+It provides second year students in UK, third to fifth year students in USA and second year students in Canada with valuable experience in the profession.
+This scheme has been piloted for two years and commenced in 2013 with a group of students studying in the US visiting Britain and Europe.

-The scheme invites SBID members to provide a internship position for one week in a London based design practice.
-Each country provide their own funding and pays their own expenses (travel, accommodation and fees).
-The internship is basically shadowing and observation from the students perspective with tasks provided by the design practice.
-The student will have a worksheet for signature, it will ask the practice to provide written feedback to the university course evader who will visit during the internship.
-Each student will have a targeted aim outlining what they hope to achieve.
+SBID members are invited to offer internship positions for one week in a London based design practice.
+Visiting students provide their own funding and pay their own expenses (travel, accommodation and fees).
+The internship allows the student to shadow and observe work by the design practice and undertake basic tasks.
+The student will have a worksheet and the practice will provide written feedback to the university course tutor who will visit the office during the internship.

 There are costs involved for a practice to participate.
-The accredited SBID registered designer will receive 10 CPD points towards their annual requirement.
+To compensate, accredited SBID registered designers who take part will receive 10 CPD points towards their annual requirement.